 Jordanians are happy to chat to just about anyone about anything at any time, and this can be very useful for expats looking for a place to live.
 Scouting out potential neighbourhoods and having a chat with locals in the area can yield useful information about places to rent nearby.

 As with most international destinations, the search for a place to live in Jordan can also easily be conducted online.
 There are a number of websites that cater specifically to expats, although some may try to take advantage of foreigners by overcharging.
-While it can be tempting to sort out a place to live with just a few clicks of a button and an email or two, it’s important to view the property in person and meet the landlord before paying or committing to anything.
+While the internet is certainly a good place to start one's search for accommodation and it may be tempting to sort out a place to live with just a few clicks of a button and an email or two, it’s important to view the property in person and meet the landlord before paying or committing to anything.

-Property sections in local newspapers are likely to have plenty of options but only expats with a good understanding of Arabic, or who have access to a translator, will be able to make use of this resource.
+Property sections in local newspapers are likely to yield plenty of results, but only expats with a good understanding of Arabic, or who have access to a translator, will be able to make much use of this resource.

-It's worth considering hiring a real estate agent as they are knowledgeable about the local housing market and the paperwork involved in renting, and can do most of the required legwork.
-However, while convenient, this can be an expensive route to take.
+It's worth considering hiring a real-estate agent as they are knowledgeable about the local housing market and the paperwork involved in renting, and can do most of the required legwork.
+While convenient, this can be an expensive route to take.

 Renting property in Jordan

-Leases in Jordan are typically a year long with an option to renew, and landlords usually expect the entire year’s rent upfront.
-Therefore, before embarking on a search for a house, expats should ensure that they have access to this amount of money, whether in the form a loan, savings, or an advance from their employer.
-Some landlords may be receptive to negotiation, such as paying six months of rent up front and the rest at a later stage, but striking this kind of a deal will normally push the rental price up.
+Leases in Jordan are typically for one year with an option to renew, and landlords usually expect the entire year’s rent upfront.
+So, before embarking on a search for a house, expats should ensure that they have the money ready, whether in the form a loan, savings or an advance from their employer.
+Some landlords may be open to negotiation, such as paying six months' rent upfront and the rest at a later stage, but striking this kind of deal will normally push the rental price up.